indiana-university/rivet-docs/content/components/layout/typography.md

 {{< /code >}}

 ### Using typography Sass variables
-Here's and example of how you could use the type scale Sass variables when customizing Rivet:
+Here's an example of how you might use the type scale Sass variables when customizing Rivet:

 {{< code >}}.custom-heading {
   font-size: $ts-26; // Font size = 26px/1.625rem